Recommended Links and Places

 - The Science Museum Library

-at Wroughton, near Swindon, holds the Barnes Wallis papers, a large collection of Wallis's scientific papers, which he donated to the
+at Wroughton, near Swindon, holds the Barnes Wallis papers, the largest collection of Wallis's scientific papers, which he donated to the

 museum shortly before his death.
 Note that this site is very difficult to get to by public transport, and although there is a lovely